 Q: How can I provide proof of sufficient financial means?

-A: You can provide proof of sufficient financial means in three ways:
+A: Generally, PhD candidates can provide proof of sufficient financial means in three ways::

 - Loan: you have an official loan statement from a known loan-provider (e.g. bank).
 Note that loan statements from family members are not accepted!